-If documents, containing sensitive personal data, are being carried around school, is a policy of clear desk clear screen being observed ensuring that none of these records are left unattended for extended periods of time.
+If documents, containing sensitive personal data, are being carried around school, is a policy of clear desk clear screen being observed ensuring that none of these records is left unattended for extended periods of time.
 Are they being locked away at the end of the day?

 Shared Printers and Photocopiers

-In environments containing shared printers or photocopiers, are there signs on the walls reminding individuals to check and ensure that they take any printouts, copies, or original documents away with them.
+In environments containing shared printers or photocopiers, are there signs on the walls reminding individuals to check and ensure that they take any printouts, copies, or original documents away with them?

 Check the equipment and ensure that no documents are present.